- What is Google Florida Update?

 - Focus on personalizing the user experience.
 Keep your minimum response time while clearing users’ queries.

 You can check this detailed guide in optimizing customer experience that would further help you in improving site ranking significantly.

 2. Getting Quality links than the quantity links

 Focus on getting links from websites that provide genuine content to users.
 You can get quality links if the website is relevant to yours and serves a larger part of your audience.

-Even if you manage to get a few quality links rather than hundreds of links from irrelevant sites, your site would improve its ranking.
-Google crawls links to understand how authoritative your website is and how genuine websites are willing to link your site.
+Even if you manage to get a few quality links rather than hundreds of links from irrelevant sites, your site will improve its ranking.
+Google crawls links to understand how authoritative your website is and how genuine websites are willing to link to your site.

 3. Making quality content your powerful tool

 Build user experience through highly useful content on your site.
 Provide various content formats on your site that explain to the audience who you are and how you solve their problems.
 Brands that create awareness among their audience are proven to be thought leaders in their industries.